byJeevan/JDAWidgets/README.md

 # JDAWidgets
-📦 Collection of Widgets (Swift components) gathered for easy & faster developer life.
-Interstingly, there no third part framework or library involved.
+Collection of swift components packed 📦 for easy & faster feature integrations.
+Interstingly, there will not be external dependency library involved.
 All these widgets stiched from native components with minimal amount of changes.

-List of items discloses following functions in order :
+## List of items discloses following functions in order :

 ##### 1. Card Layout view
 - Card view UI extension